Financial Aid & Costs

 An additional option for qualified prospective freshmen is Competitive Scholarship Day.
 Invited students can participate with the opportunity to win up to three scholarships, ranging from $12,000 - $20,000, in each of 30 subject exams.
 Students must complete the application for admission, and Competitive Scholarship Day, by December 1.

 Leadership and Service Scholarship

 Admitted first-year students who have demonstrated high levels of leadership, initiative, and service to others through student government, school activities, community organizations, and religious or social service agencies can apply for these awards.
 Students may receive scholarships up to $6,000 per year and financial need may be considered as part of the awarding process.
 Recipients will be notified as part of their financial aid package.
-The Leadership and Service Scholarship application must be submitted by February 15 to be considered.
+Students must complete the Leadership and Service Scholarship questions as part of Linfield's Common Application Member Questions by February 15.

 Admitted transfer students with at least a cumulative 3.25 GPA will automatically be considered for transfer scholarships.
 No separate application is required and students will be eligible for the following awards:

 3.25 - 3.69: $11,500

 Transfer scholarships are renewable at the same dollar amount each year if the student meets the college’s academic standards for enrollment and applies for renewal in a timely manner.